bminer/node-twilio-api/README.md

 #### <a name="placingCalls"></a>Placing Calls

-- app.makeCall(from, to, options[, onConnectCallback])
+- `app.makeCall(from, to, options[, onConnectCallback])` - Place a call and call the callback once the party answers. **The callbacks will only be called if `app` is a registered application!**

-*from* - The phone number or client identifier to use as the caller id.
-If using a phone number, it must be a Twilio number or a Verified outgoing caller id for your account
+	`from` is the phone number or client identifier to use as the caller id.
+If using a phone number, it must be a Twilio number or a verified outgoing caller id for your account.
-*to* - The phone number or client identifier to call.
+	`to` is the phone number or client identifier to call.
-*options* - An object containing any additional options
+	`options` is an object containing any of these additional properties:
 		- sendDigits - A string of keys to dial after connecting to the number.
 Valid digits in the string include: any digit (0-9), '#', '*' and 'w' (to insert a half second pause).
 		- ifMachine - Tell Twilio to try and determine if a machine (like voicemail) or a human has answered the call.
 Possible values are 'Continue', 'Hangup', and null (the default).
 		- timeout - The integer number of seconds that Twilio should allow the phone to ring before assuming there is no answer.
 Default is 60 seconds, the maximum is 999 seconds.

 Phone numbers should be formatted with a '+' and country code e.g., +16175551212 (E.164 format).

 ### <a name="appEvents"></a>Application Events

-- outgoingCall Event - Triggered when Twilio connects an outgoing call placed with `makeCall`.
+- `outgoingCall` Event - Triggered when Twilio connects an outgoing call placed with `makeCall`.
 You typically do not need to listen for this event; Instead, pass a onConnectCallback to the `makeCall` function.

+#### Handling incoming calls

-- <a name="incomingCallEvent"></a>incomingCall Event - Triggered when the Twilio middleware receives a voice request from Twilio.
+- <a name="incomingCallEvent"></a>`incomingCall` Event - Triggered when the Twilio middleware receives a voice request from Twilio.

 ### <a name="listIterator"></a>ListIterator